 Of course, brands have been swift to retaliate with lawsuits against Zara, but as the largest clothing retailer in the world – whose billionaire owner Amancio Ortega is one of the planet’s wealthiest men – it is simply too big to fail.

 As someone who has shopped at Zara, I get the appeal of being able to find low-priced items that are exactly on trend.
-However, there is something rotten at the core of Zara’s business model, and it’s time that consumers took a stand against it.
+However, in addition to its contributions to environmental catastrophe and human rights violations that take place in third-party, third-world sweatshops that produce Zara’s clothes, there is something else that is rotten at the core of Zara’s business model, and it’s time that consumers took a stand against the whole gross enterprise.

 It was as if Zara had chucked a whole bunch of images from each respective brand’s runway collection into a blender and hit frappé.